JohannesSKunz/ReductionsInOut-of-PocketPrices/README.md

 #### Estimate kinked Donut  RDD

-The figure shows the data and estimated slopes for set bandwidth. s
+The figure shows the data and estimated slopes for set bandwidth.

 <img src="./_simulation/simulation_figure.png" height="300">

 #### Some STATA estimation command

-Here is the Stata script (see also simulation folder):
+Here is an exemplary Stata script (see also simulation folder):

 ```stata
 * Estimate OLS